-As recommended in the Code of Practice, there is a graduated model of action and intervention to help pupils who have special educational needs at The Bluecoat School.
+As recommended in the SEND Code of Practice, there is a graduated model of action and intervention to help pupils who have special educational needs at The Blue Coat School.
 This approach recognises that there is a continuum of special educational need and allows the range, type and intensity of interventions to be reduced/adapted as a student makes appropriate progress.

-All of our students' needs are considered on an individual basis and, following professional advice, additional support, equipment and staff may be deployed.
+Student needs are considered on an individual basis and, following professional advice, additional support, equipment and staff may be deployed.
 Our staff members have a wide range of skills that they bring to our teaching team.

-Underpinning ALL our provision in school is the SEND graduated approach cycle of:
+Underpinning ALL our provision in school is the SEND graduated approach.